awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     students who have taken a psychology course in high school do even worse in the college course.

 ~ Psychologist Robert Haskell after doing a meta-analysis of the education literature.
-On the further reading section I included more things to read if you are interested.
+On the further reading section
+I included more things to read if you are interested.
 One of the most recent forms of trying to learn skills that people assume are generally applicable is the whole learn to code movement or learning critical thinking.
 Have fun with that, the research is clearly against you.
 The reality is that you can train in certain ways, but don't expect a powerlifter to be a long distance runner or vice versa.
+They are different kinds of exercise and don't transfer.

 How does directness solve the problem of transfer though?
 One, by directly connecting it to the material.
 Two, real life is like real life so wouldn't that be the ultimate context to learn in?
 Scott Young thinks so.
 Transfer is the holy grail of education, but it doesn't look like we found it yet.
 Thus the lesson is clear: keep the learning in the right context so you can demonstrate this knowledge in the highest value situations you want that learning in.

 ### How to learn directly?
 The tactics.